oncomouse/courses/2020/engl460fall2020/01-data.md

 <figcaption>Source: <a href="https://www.vice.com/en_au/article/9anq48/heres-what-spinning-vinyl-looks-like-under-a-microscope">https://www.vice.com/en_au/article/9anq48/heres-what-spinning-vinyl-looks-like-under-a-microscope</a></figcaption>
 </figure>

-So analog stores data through this process of analogy, but digital systems store data through a series of 1s and 0s.
+While analog stores data through this process of analogy, but digital systems store data through a series of 1s and 0s.
 Everything---music, tax records, a novel, photos from your vacation, this web browser---is the same.

 But we never see data this way when we use a computer.
 This is what I meant about metaphor earlier.
 You are looking at this webpage.
 It has nice fonts and some colors.
 The lines are all ordered into a fixed width column to facilitate reading.
 If you right click on this page (or hold <kbd>Control</kbd> and click on a Mac) and select the menu option for "View Page Source," you can see the HTML source code for this website.
 HTML is a special way of formatting a document that tells a web browser how to display it.
 However, [if you click here](https://raw.githubusercontent.com/oncomouse/courses/master/2020/engl460fall2020/01-data.md), you can see the file I created when I wrote this chapter.
 It is a Markdown file, which is another special way of formatting a document.
 When I upload this Markdown file to GitHub, Jekyll---the blog software you set up last week---automatically translates Markdown into HTML.
 Then, when you went to this site in your web browser, you saw a fancy rendered version of that HTML.
 So, we have Markdown, we have HTML, and we have the rendered web page.